wpilibsuite/frc-docs/source/docs/software/networktables/nt4-migration-guide.rst

 Migrating from NetworkTables 3.0 to NetworkTables 4.0
 =====================================================

-NetworkTables 4.0 (new for 2023) has a number of significant API breaking changes from NetworkTables 3.0, the version of NetworkTables used from 2016-2022.
+NetworkTables 4.0 has a number of significant API breaking changes from NetworkTables 3.0, the version of NetworkTables used from 2016-2022.

 NetworkTableEntry
 -----------------